-The name refers to “arête,” the ancient Greek word for “excellence,” which originally referred to war-like valor on the battlefield, but eventually evolved to refer to the general quality of “superiority or greatness” and could be applied to any area of life.
+The name Arete Syndicate refers to “arête,” the ancient Greek word for “excellence,” which originally referred to war-like valor on the battlefield, but eventually evolved to refer to the general quality of “superiority or greatness” and could be applied to any area of life.

-While The Arete Syndicate promises to help members master excellence in general, the three focal points are scaling a business to 9-figures, developing the habit of setting and surpassing momentous personal goals, and maximizing one’s influence to impact the world for good and leave a positive legacy.
+While Arete Syndicate promises to help members master excellence in general, the three focal points are scaling a business to 9-figures, developing the habit of setting and surpassing momentous personal goals, and maximizing one’s influence to impact the world for good and leave a positive legacy.

-Other ideals promoted and developed by The Arete Syndicate are mental toughness, peak physical performance, and the mastery of social skills and interpersonal influence.
+Other ideals promoted and developed by Arete Syndicate are mental toughness, peak physical performance, and the mastery of social skills and interpersonal influence.

 An intriguing aspect of The Arete Syndicate is its secrecy.

 “Due to the exclusive nature of the society,” Frisella says. “specific details of events and activities, as well as additional benefits, are reserved for initiated members.”

 Prior to initiation, members of Arete Syndicate must formally pledge to keep information 100 percent confidential.

 “We’re not trying to be secretive just for the hell of it,” Frisella says.
 “The reasons for secrecy is that we want the highest quality people who show an extreme level of commitment.”